oernster/3D-printing-info/printers/bambu/AMSFeedingFailures.md

 ## 2) External bowden issues

-If your bowden on the rear of the AMS keeps popping out of it's slot and feeding filament like mad, requiring you to stop a print and unload and basically panic, here's what you need to do...
+If your bowden on the rear of the AMS keeps popping out of it's slot and feeding filament like mad, requiring you to stop a print and unload and basically panic, you probably need a replacement part.

-Basically, the black clip for your bowden that you normally push down to release the bowden from the rear of the AMS has probably got stuck in the down position.

-To resolve this, in my case, I had to take apart the AMS (two small hex screws 2.0mm bore) and take out the black bowden clip.
-Then, gently squeeze the 4 tabs inward slightly and remount it snugly.
-Now, reassemble the AMS and reinsert the bowden into the rear of the AMS until it locks into place.

-You should be able to tug the bowden tube from the rear of the AMS with light to medium force and it should not pull out.

-Theoretically, your bowden will no longer pop out of the AMS when feeding the hotend now.
-To test it, load one spool of filament into the AMS and either wait for it to recognise it using the RFID tag or specify the spool type, then perform a load operation.
-If the bowden doesn't pop out, you're golden.
+If your Bambu X1C is within the 1st year of guarantee you should be able to obtain this part free from Bambu.
+This is the part you need: https://uk.store.bambulab.com/collections/accessories-for-x1-series/products/ams-internal-hub-unit

+There is a guide to installation here: https://wiki.bambulab.com/en/x1/maintenance/replace-filament-hub

 ## 3) Bowden feeding to the AMS hub kinked